Welcome to the first part of my new weekly series on methods that indie authors can use to save money on editing.

 If you only plan to publish one book, you’ve probably been working on this book for a while.
 Two to three months in the long run will only make it better.
 For those of you who want to publish more than one novel, see point 2.

 2. Establish a cycle.
-While manuscript numero uno is “stewing,” start writing manuscript numero dos.
+While manuscript one is “stewing,” start writing manuscript two.
 Getting all caught up in a new book is great for putting distance between you and the project that’s been consuming all of your energy for weeks (if you’re a NaNoWriMo style writer), months, or years.
-As an indie author, you also have other things you can take care of while your brain takes a much needed vacation from numero uno, especially once you have more than one manuscript in the pipeline.
-You could be doing any of the following and still staying productive as a writer:
+As an indie author, you also have other things you can take care of while your brain takes a much needed vacation from your first manuscript, especially once you have more than one book in the pipeline.
+You could be doing any of the following and still stay productive as a writer:

 • Self-editing another manuscript.

 • Preparing an edited and formatted manuscript for launch.